tabvaranjr/hello-glfw/README.md

 # hello-glfw
-Playground for tests with GLFW 3.1 and OpenGL 4.x / OpenGL ES 3.0
+Playground for tests with GLFW 3.1 and OpenGL 3.x/4.x

 ## Requirements
 * A video card with support for OpenGL 3.2 or later